 The Condors Community Foundation is a non-profit organization established by the Bakersfield Condors for the purpose of hosting Condors fundraising events that benefit the community.
-The CCF have helped the Condors donate over $400,000 in cash and goods to charitable organizations and non-profits throughout Kern County last season.

 50/50 RAFFLE – OFFICIAL RULES